papivot/bash-wcpcli/README.md

-# bash-enablewcp
+# BASH Scripts for WCP interactions
+---
-Enable WCP on a AVI based setup
+* `enable-wcp.sh` - Enable WCP on a AVI based setup

-Modify the bash script by editing the following entries per your env. -
+1. Modify the bash script `enable-wcp.sh` by editing the following entries per your env. -
 ```
 VCENTER_HOSTNAME=192.168.100.50
 VCENTER_USERNAME=administrator@vsphere.local